This is the manifesto of enlightened individualism.

 As long as commerce among individuals remains a staple of human life as it’s always been… You can thrive anywhere.

-Even if things get really bad in whichever place you’re at, humans are mobile and can simply move somewhere else.
+Even if things get really bad in whichever place you’re at, humans are mobile and can move somewhere else.
 Or they can stay, and be the catalyst for the turnaround, why not.

 The point is: options abound for the enlightened individualist because he believes in himself and puts the onus of success on himself.